Intern with PFJ

 Develop an omni-channel communications plan to support PFJ’s program launch, including identifying potential opportunities to spread the word about PFJ and developing content to tell PFJ’s story through specific channels

 In addition, interns may be asked to take on some operational responsibilities, such as preparing meeting materials, contributing to PFJ's social media accounts, supporting grant applications, or tracking donor contributions.

 Who You Are

-- An undergraduate student with a minimum GPA of 3.0
+An undergraduate or graduate student with a minimum GPA of 3.0

 What You Will Gain From Your PFJ Internship